uiuc-sst/asr24/README.md

     tar cf /workspace/ifp-53_1-data/eval/8k.tar -C /tmp 8k
     rm -rf /tmp/8k
 ```
-Then, on the campus cluster or ifp-53:
+Choose a host to run the transcribing, e.g. campus cluster or ifp-53.
+On that host:
 ```
     cd kaldi/egs/aspire/asr24
     wget -qO- http://www.ifp.illinois.edu/~camilleg/e/8k.tar | tar xf -
     mv 8k $L-8khz
 ```

-### On the campus cluster:
+### On campus cluster:
-- `./mkscp.py $L-8khz 20 $L` splits the transcription tasks into jobs shorter than the 30-minute maximum of the campus cluster's secondary queue.
+- `./mkscp.py $L-8khz 20 $L` splits the transcription tasks into jobs shorter than the 10-minute maximum of the campus cluster's secondary queue.
-Its reads `$L-8khz`, a dir of 8 kHz speech files, each named something like TAM_EVAL_072_008.wav.
+Its reads `$L-8khz`, a dir of 8 kHz speech files.
 `20` is the number of jobs, found empirically.
-It makes the following shell script.
+It makes $L-submit.sh.
-- `./$L-submit.sh` launches all these jobs.
+- `./$L-submit.sh` launches these jobs in parallel.
-- `cat tamil*.sh.e* | grep -e ^TAM_EVAL | sort` extracts the transcriptions.
+- `cat $L*.sh.e* | grep -e ^TAM_EVAL | sort` extracts the transcriptions.

 TAM_EVAL_20170601 was [transcribed](./tamil-scrips-ccluster.txt) in 45 minutes,
 but 26 of the 150 7-utterance jobs were aborted at 10 cpu-minutes